typingtanuki/serverMonitor/README.md

   * If the monitor is not running on another server
   * Clock issues between servers

+## REST Apis

+### Seeing current status

+Doing a `GET` on `/status` will return the current status of all monitors

+### Seeing current configuration

+Doing a `GET` on `/config` will return the current configuration

+### Updating current configuration

+Doing a `POST` on `/config`, with the new settings as a payload will update settings live.
+The new settings will be kept in memory, by adding the parameter `?persist=true`, the new settings will also be persisted to disk.

+NOTE: The REST port is the only setting which can not be updated through this method at this time.

 ## How can it report ?

 * Printing messages to the console